kevgo/vscode-markdown-ide/README.md

 This plugin for [VSCode](https://code.visualstudio.com) and [compatible editors](https://open-vsx.org) provides IDE-grade editing and refactoring support for Markdown files.
-This is most useful with large collections of Markdown documents with lots of links between them.
+This is most useful for large collections of Markdown documents containing lots of links between them.

 This extension works best with Markdown files formatted via [Prettier](https://prettier.io) or [dprint](https://dprint.dev).
 It ignores